Akash5454/COVID-TRACKER/README.md

 This website also have toll of active cases and death all over the world with a map based view.

 The interactively describes the real time toll of active cases and death country as well state wise.

-# Hardware and Software Requirements
+## Hardware and Software Requirements
 We used following technologies:

- -HTML/CSS
+ - HTML/CSS
- -Bootstrap
+ - Bootstrap
- -PHP
+ - PHP
- -SQL
+ - SQL